phatn/code-assignment/README.md

 * Add two subclasses of Bird and define say and swim behavior
 * Duck can say and swim
 * Chicken can say only, so swim method does nothing

+#A3
+#A3 a,b
+Rooster is a subclass of Chicken, that is IS-A relationship